Operation Sandblast: Media coverage

-Captain Beach wrote the lead article ("Triton Follows Magellan's Wake") on the circumnavigation for the November 1960 issue of National Geographic Magazine, and he also wrote a book-length account, Around the World Submerged: The Voyage of the Triton, which was published in 1962.
-Beach also made public presentations of the accomplishments of Operation Sandblast before the National Press Club (pictured), National Geographic Society on May 27, 1960, the American Philosophical Society on April 22, 1961, the Society of Non-Destructive Testing on May 8, 1965, and the Eagle-Scout Recognition Dinner in Chicago, Illinois, on November 4, 1965.
+Captain Beach wrote the lead article ("Triton Follows Magellan's Wake") on the circumnavigation for the November 1960 issue of National Geographic Magazine; later, he wrote a book-length account, Around the World Submerged: The Voyage of the Triton, which was published in 1962.
+Beach also made public presentations about Operation Sandblast before the National Press Club; National Geographic Society on May 27, 1960; the American Philosophical Society on April 22, 1961; the Society of Non-Destructive Testing on May 8, 1965; and the Eagle-Scout Recognition Dinner in Chicago, Illinois, on November 4, 1965.